sgangele21/CourseProject/TestResults.md

 # Background
-Our app currently takes a query, and a list of reviews, and tries present a ranked list of the reviews (top being most similar) to the user.
-However, how do we know whether the query is perform well?
+Our app currently takes a query, and a list of reviews, and tries present a ranked list of the reviews, with the top being most similar to the query.
+However, how do we know whether this query system is performing well?

 To automate this process would be have been very laborious, so instead I opted for using the Cranfield Methodology of testing, which is fairly manual.